RafaelVias/measurement-error-thesis-data/README.md

 ## Usage

-A basic example of how to use the developmental version of the `bdrc` package with the Provo or Kaweah data:
+A basic example of how to use the developmental version of the `bdrc` package with the Provo River or Kaweah River data:

 ```R
 # Download developmental version of bdrc package